 ABSTRACT:

 Human-rhesus monkey conflict due to raiding in muga cultivation is one of the major problem affecting different villages of Dhakuakhana block of Lakhimpur district.During 2024-25,We assessed various socio-ecological parameter with the help of Quentionnaire.
-In all, we conducted a survey in fourteen villages, covering twenty-four households, and collected data on the percentage damage to silkworm larva rearing, shifts in occupation, measures to mitigate locally, economic loss incurred by rearers, estimated annual earnings, and any other vertebrate damage to the sericulture in Dhakuakhana.
+In all, we surveyed fourteen villages, covering twenty-four households, and collected data on the percentage damage to silkworm larva rearing, shifts in occupation, measures to mitigate locally, economic loss incurred by rearers, estimated annual earnings, and any other vertebrate damage to the sericulture in Dhakuakhana.
 An average number of 367.14 individuals spaning in an area of average 2.6km causing livelihood damage of 68.57% incurring an average financial loss of Rs 36041.66 per crop thereby shifting their occupation to growing Tea and daily wage earning.
 Thus the study suggest for a special mitigation measures along with community support to curb the menace of Rhesus monkey.